nusco/narjillos/backlog.md

 ###Physicist

 * Switch to correct vector math algorithms (see TODO in class Vector for an example) °°
-* Watchdog for excessive speed (results in warning) °
 * Smooth, inertial targeting

 ###Speed Demon